 Episode 2

-This episode presents the scientific theory of planetary limits and its various components.
-The exploration of the different orders of magnitude of humanity's metabolism begins with energy.
+This episode presents the scientific theory of planetary boundaries and its components.
+It begins exploring the scale of humanity’s “metabolism”, starting with energy.

-Chapter 5: Human metabolism: orders of magnitude and limits of physical resources
+Chapter 5: The metabolism of humankind: orders of magnitude and limits of physical resources

 - 5.1 Energy